BlockScope/blockscope/www-hakyll/drafts/2021-12-13-iffy-diffy.rst

      -  import Predicate (mkPrimEqPred)
      +  import GHC.Core.Coercion (mkPrimEqPred)

-Backporting changes is simpler because of the diffing but requires more edits.
-If we don't care about backporting then the set of modules for an older GHC version can be left alone as we don't need to touch them with CPP #ifdefs.

 Cabal Mixins
 ------------

-With mixins_ we can rename modules and pick a names we want to use that stay the same even when GHC moves things around.
+With mixins_ we can rename modules [#]_.
+I've done that to pick names I want to use that stay the same even when GHC moves things around.

 .. code-block:: yaml